CURE: Curriculum-guided Multi-task Training for Reliable Anatomy Grounded Report Generation: Conclusion

 \section{Conclusion}

 We introduced CURE, an error-aware curriculum learning framework that advances visual grounding and factual reliability in medical vision–language models through adaptive multi-task training on existing public datasets.
 By dynamically prioritizing underperforming samples and categories, CURE delivers consistent improvements over the baseline across diverse tasks, including phrase grounding, where it outperforms in all Micro and Macro IoU metrics on datasets such as MS-CXR, PadChest-GR, and VinDr-CXR.
-Moreover, CURE enables effective grounding in the base MedGemma-4B-IT model— which originally lacks visual grounding capabilities—achieving a +0.37 IoU improvement over MAIRA-2 in anatomy-grounded report generation, more than doubling localization accuracy.
-Finally, CURE reduces hallucinations by 18.6\% across key anatomical regions, halves contradiction rates, and more than doubles entailment with ground-truth reports, demonstrating measurable progress in improving grounding accuracy and clinical faithfulness in medical VLMs.
+Moreover, CURE enables effective grounding in the base MedGemma-4B-IT model— which originally lacks visual grounding capabilities—achieving a +0.35 IoU improvement over MAIRA-2 in anatomy-grounded report generation, more than doubling localization accuracy.
+Finally, CURE reduces hallucinations by 18.6\% across key anatomical regions, halves contradictions, and doubles entailment, demonstrating measurable progress in clinical faithfulness for medical VLMs.